kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 ## Project Setup

+For our sample application, we will create a new project using the "Console Template" with `dotnet new console`.
+Since it is a console, we must create a `Properties\launchSettings.json` by hand.

 ## VSCode

 When you open a .NET project in `VS Code`, you get prompted to create a `launch.json` file.
 If you missed the prompt, you could run the command `.NET: Generate Assets for Build and Debug`.
 A `launch.json` file is very similar to a `launchSettings.json`.
 Both options provide the means to choose a project, set command-line arguments and override environment variables.